 What is Mitochondrial Inheritance?

-This mode of inheritance is called Matrilineal or Mitochondrial Inheritance.
-There are a mitochondrial DNA testing services available which can help determine maternal lineage or whether the people tested share the same maternal line.
+This mode of inheritance is called matrilineal or mitochondrial Inheritance.
+There are mitochondrial DNA testing services available that can help determine maternal lineage or whether the people tested share the same maternal line.
 Lineage DNA testing using MtDNA is ideal for testing ancient biogenetic origins and tracing one’s unique lineage.
-For instance, scientists have used MtDNA to compare the DNA of living humans of diverse origins to build evolutionary trees.
-MtDNA analyses suggest humans originated in Africa, appeared in one founding population some 170,000 years ago, then migrated to other parts of the world.
+For instance, scientists have used MtDNA to compare the DNA of living humans of diverse origins in order to untangle evolutionary trees.
+MtDNA analyses suggest humans originated in Africa and can trace their maternal ancestry back to a single woman, who lived in Africa around 200,000 years ago.
+This woman is often referred to as “Mitochondrial Eve.”

 If there are any abnormalities in the mother’s mitochondria, they will be inherited by her offspring but if the father has abnormal mitochondria, he will not pass on the defect to his children since males do not pass on their MtDNA.
-Mitochondrial DNA plays such a pivotal role in providing the cell with energy that ineffective MtDNA functioning can lead to the cell malfunctioning or cellular death altogether.
-The areas that are mainly affected by MtDNA diseases include brain, heart, liver, skeletal muscles, kidney and the endocrine and respiratory systems.
+Defects in mitochondrial DNA can cause cellular malfunctions and even cellular death.
+The areas that are mainly affected by mtDNA diseases include the brain, heart, liver, skeletal muscles, kidney, and the endocrine and respiratory systems.

 Since mitochondria are present in all types of cells, except red blood cells, a defect in one type of mitochondrial gene may produce an abnormality in the brain whereas, in another individual, it may produce a disease in the kidneys.